Updated on July 15th, 2020

 - Getting into legal trouble due to alcohol consumption

-It is wise to assume that any negative consequences caused by drinking alcohol are enough cause for concern.
+Although not everyone who abuses alcohol is addicted, it is wise to assume that any negative consequences caused by drinking alcohol are enough to cause concern.
 If you or a loved one are experiencing any of the above issues, you should consider seeking treatment as soon as possible.

 It can be very difficult to admit when you have a problem, but doing so is the first (and one of the most important) steps to obtaining a sober life again.